atleastitsanethosman/bike-buddy/README.md

 # User Story
 AS a BICYCLE COMMUTER
-I WANT to information about local obstacles
+I WANT information about local obstacles
 SO THAT I can plan a safe route

 AS a BICYCLE COMMUTER